Step 2 - Tenant preparations¶

 Download and run the setup script found here: https://raw.githubusercontent.com/nais/handbook/refs/heads/main/scripts/tenant-setup.sh

-This can be done using the Google Cloud Shell, or locally if you have gcloud
+This can be done using the Google Cloud Shell, or locally if you have gcloud installed.

 Teams and users (admin google com)¶